devspace-sh/devspace/docs/docs/configuration/config.yaml.md

       - kube/additional/*
   # Automatically forwarded ports on `devspace up` (same functionality as running manually kubectl port-forward)
   portForwarding:
-    # Currently only pod is supported
-  - resourceType: pod
     # Map of key value matchLabel selectors
-    labelSelector:
+  - labelSelector:
-      release: my-app
+      release: devspace-default
-    # namespace where to select the pods from
+    # optional namespace where to select the pods from
     namespace: my-namespace
     # Array of port mappings
     portMappings: